sailscastshq/docs.sailscasts.com/docs/git-vibe/cli-reference.md

 - `--codex`: force Codex Desktop
 - `--vscode`: force VS Code

+In `solo` mode, `open` switches the branch first and then reopens the same checkout in the selected workspace app.

 ### `git vibe diff [name]`

 Show the vibe diff against its merge base, plus untracked files.